 In my previous blog post, I give you a delicious recipe to prepare my favorite bone-healthy drink.
 As you surely know, the main ingredient is water.
 Today, I want to stress the importance of not using fluoridated tap water and to bring you up-to-date with the latest news on municipal water fluoridation.

-In The Missing Link, which is included with the Save Our Bones Program Power Package, one of the topics I cover in depth is the current municipal supplementation of toxic fluoride compounds – also used in pest control products – to reduce cavities.
+In The Missing Link, which is included with the Osteoporosis Reversal Program Power Package, one of the topics I cover in depth is the current municipal supplementation of toxic fluoride compounds – also used in pest control products – to reduce cavities.

 I also breakdown in detail how and why fluoride is actually detrimental to your bone health and to your general health.
 As is the case with the Program, all the information is based on scientific sources which are referenced in the bibliography.